AMENDED 2/1/96, 2/7/97, 2/5/99, 2/4/00, 10/24/00, 11/08/01, 11/12/02, 11/7/03, 11/5/04, 11/5/10, 11/6/12, 12/6/13, 11/30/18

 SECTION 1.
 Amendment.
 These Bylaws may be amended in one of two ways:

-b.
-Amendments recommended by the Governing Board may be mailed to the current voting membership for ratification by mail ballots.
+- Amendments recommended by the Board of Directors may be sent electronically to the current voting membership for ratification by digital ballots.
 A two-thirds vote of the members voting is required for ratification.

 SECTION 2.
 Publication.
 The Bylaws of this association shall be published in their entirety and shall be available to any member upon request.